 And despite the series title about the big name, fans know one thing above all.
 Basically, it's not Obi-Wan Kenobi that's the focus - it's the kids.
 Luke Skywalker and Leia Organa, they're all about them.
 Therefore, Obi-Wan Kenobi revolves around them.
 Old Ben is therefore the main character of the series, but not its center

-It almost seems as if this new Star Wars series is the most important because it not only tells stories, but also links two trilogies together.
-That's quite odd, because the series doesn't come as a surprise because - at least in terms of the overarching plot - it can't.
-It looks wonderful on screen, a lot better than, say, Star Wars Episode III.
-The series is made for fans, and director Deborah Chow and Co leave no doubt about that either: You swing the nostalgia club with force, fortunately.
-Because somehow - despite all the criticism - that also makes a good Star Wars experience.
-Will Obi-Wan Kenobi be a good series as a whole?
+It almost seems as if this is new Star Warsseries is the most important because it not only tells stories, but also links two trilogies together.
+This is quite strange, because the series is not surprising because it cannot do this - at least in terms of the overarching plot.
+It looks wonderful on the screen, significantly better than Star Wars Episode III.
+The series is made for fans, and director Deborah Chow and Co leave no doubt about that: you swing the nostalgia club with force, luckily.
+Because somehow – despite all the criticism – that’s what makes a good Star Wars experience.
+Will Obi-Wan Kenobi be good as a series as a whole?
 Of course, that can't be said after just two episodes - the foundation has been laid.

 A new episode of Obi-Wan Kenobi is out Fridays on Disney+.